 Those numbers represent the tail end of a meteoric rise for Snapchat in India, after the Indian government banned the Chinese-owned social media platform TikTok in June.
-The ban also included nearly 60 other Chinese mobile apps, and was seen as retaliation after a bloody clash between the world’s two most populous countries—China and India—over a long-disputed border left several Indian soldiers dead.
+The ban also included nearly 60 other Chinese mobile apps, and was seen as retaliation after a bloody clash between the two countries over a long-disputed border left several Indian soldiers dead.

 Snap is cruising now, and it’s showing no signs of slowing.
 Since the company’s third-quarter earnings report last month, its stock has been trading at record highs, up 47% from October 20.